dentou/detex/README.md

  - Batch size = 128
  - 100 images (254 boxes): 2 hours 6 minutes
  - Average time per explanation (i.e. box): ~30 seconds

+### XGrad-CAM/Grad-CAM++
+- Implement two Class Activation Mapping (CAM) methods: XGrad-CAM and Grad-CAM++
+- These two methods are the generalized version of Grad-CAM
+- Grad-CAM is a model-specific local XAI method that extracts interested CAM visualization by weighting the feature map at one particular convolutional layer with its gradient caused by backpropagating a target prediction
+- Runtime grows exponentially with the model complexity and linearly with the number of pixels